← Back to Stories

 ABC News

-• The pre-game show included a rendition of the Star-Spangled Banner by Broadway star Idina Menzel, fighter jets, and a display of stars and flags on the pitch
+• The pre-game show included a rendition of the Star-Spangled Banner by Broadway star Idina Menzel, a choreographed display of stars and flags, a live band, and fighter jets flying overhead.

 Contradictions